Role of NFPA 25 in Fire Protection System Safety

-What Really Is NFPA 25?
+What Really is NFPA 25?

 The NFPA 25 Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection System is regarded as the standard for exactly what its title implies: a guideline for inspecting NFPA 25 testing frequencies and maintaining water-based fire protection systems, a technology installed in nearly every facility.